Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 • Robert Joseph Gomm (1890): 10 months old in the 1891 census

-• Stephen James Gomm (1862 - ): lath render in 1881; married Louisa Gardiner (ca 1861, Brentford) in 1882, Brentford; licensed victualler at The Drum in 1901; in 1901 his niece Louisa Gomm (12), nephew Frederick Gomm (9) and nephew James Bates (11), all born Brentford, were living with Stephen and his wife
+• Stephen James Gomm (1862 - ): lath render in 1881; married Louisa GARDINER (ca 1861, Brentford) in 1882, Brentford; licensed victualler at The Drum in 1901; in 1901 his niece Louisa Gomm (12), nephew Frederick Gomm (9) and nephew James BATES (11), all born Brentford, were living with Stephen and his wife

 • Charles William Gomm (1864 - ): lath render in 1881

-• Sarah Ann Gomm (1866 - ): married George Bates, a butcher, in Brentford in 1888; their son James was born the following year; in 1891 they lived in Paradise Place Brentford; James Bates was living with his uncle Stephen in 1901
+• Sarah Ann Gomm (1866 - ): married George BATES a butcher, in Brentford in 1888; their son James was born the following year; in 1891 they lived in Paradise Place Brentford; James Bates was living with his uncle Stephen in 1901

-• Robert Gomm (ca 1868 - ): a barman in 1891
+• Robert Gomm (ca 1868 - ): a barman in 1891 for his father at the Drum, 319 High Street

 • John Gomm (ca 1876 - ): a barman in 1891

-• Stephen Gomm (ca 1842/3 - 1901+ ): married Amelia Hannah Dowling in Brentford, 1867; punnet maker in 1871; in 1891 he was living at 9 Eatons Buildings; in 1891 & 1901 at 33 Walnut Tree Road; his wife Amelia died between 1891 and 1901; Peggy Rough notes they had 11 children, all born Brentford, including:
+• Stephen John Gomm (1844 - 1901+ ): married Amelia Hannah DOWLING in Brentford, 1867; punnet maker in 1871; in 1891 he was living at 9 Eatons Buildings; in 1891 & 1901 at 33 Walnut Tree Road; his wife Amelia died between 1891 and 1901; Peggy Rough notes they had 11 children, all born Brentford, including:

 • Annie Gomm (ca 1864 - ): Peggy Rough has details of descendants to the current day